mongodb/terraform-provider-mongodbatlas/website/docs/d/privatelink_endpoints_service_serverless.html.markdown

 * `project_id` - (Required) Unique 24-digit hexadecimal string that identifies the project.
 * `instance_name` - (Required) Serverless instance name to attach private

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:
+* `results` - Each element in the `result` array is one private serverless endpoint.

+### results

+Each object in the `results` array represents an online archive with the following attributes:
+* `cloud_provider_endpoint_id` - Unique string that identifies the private endpoint's network interface.
+* `comment` - Human-readable string to associate with this private endpoint.
 * `endpoint_id` - (Required) Unique 22-character alphanumeric string that identifies the private endpoint.
 Atlas supports AWS private endpoints using the [|aws| PrivateLink](https://aws.amazon.com/privatelink/) feature.
-* `cloud_provider_endpoint_id` - Unique string that identifies the private endpoint's network interface.
-* `comment` - Human-readable string to associate with this private endpoint.

-## Attributes Reference

-In addition to all arguments above, the following attributes are exported:

 * `endpoint_service_name` - Unique string that identifies the PrivateLink endpoint service.
 MongoDB Cloud returns null while it creates the endpoint service.
 * `status` - Human-readable label that indicates the current operating status of the private endpoint.
 Values include: RESERVATION_REQUESTED, RESERVED, INITIATING, AVAILABLE, FAILED, DELETING.